EGR Global is the trading name of Pageant Gaming Media Limited.

 (a) We will collect such personal details as are required to deliver our contractual obligations (or otherwise providing requested services to you where no contract exists), such as your name, email address, payment details and any other relevant attendee details.
 We will only process such details as are necessary to enable us to perform the contract between you and us or to protect our legitimate interest of promoting our business and developing new customers.

-(b) We may publish or circulate an attendance list (including your name and company name) which will be made available to other attendees and, if you have agreed to our doing so, to the event/webinar sponsors.
+(b) We may publish or circulate an attendance list (including your name and company name) which will be made available to other attendees and to the event/webinar sponsors.
 We will not share your details with the venue (where relevant) or other third parties for marketing purposes unless you provide your consent.
 We consider this processing to be necessary to protect our legitimate interest of running our events and webinars effectively.

 (c) We may also request and collect information about your relevant interests and preferences.
 We will use this information to help us make decisions about the kind of events, webinars and any services or products you might be interested in hearing about from us and will use this information for marketing purposes.
 Such processing is carried out to protect our legitimate interest of promoting our business, developing new customers and to inform our marketing strategy.

 (d) In order to properly deliver the event or webinar we may need to have certain materials printed and despatched to you.
 In these circumstances your personal data may be sent to a third party printer or logistics provider.
 Any such transfer will be made in accordance with the terms of this privacy statement.
 Any such use will be on the basis that the processing is necessary to perform the agreement that we may have with you.